AC Power Flow

 To calculate the active and reactive power linked with branch charging admittances of the particular branch, the function can be used:

 Active powers indicate active losses within the branch's charging admittances.
-Moreover, charging admittances injected reactive powers into the power system due to their capacitive nature, as denoted by a negative sign.
+Moreover, charging admittances injected reactive powers into the power system due to their capacitive nature.

 Active and Reactive Power at Series Impedance